San Mateo, California: History

-The Ramaytush people lived in the land, prior to its becoming the city of San Mateo.
+The earliest known settlers of the Bay Area were the Ramaytush people, since at least 10000 BC.

 Spanish era

 In 1789, the Spanish missionaries had named a Native American village along Laurel Creek as Los Laureles or the Laurels (Mission Dolores, 1789).
 At the time of Mexican Independence, 30 native Californians were at San Mateo, most likely from the Salson tribelet.

 Mexican era

-Captain Frederick William Beechey in 1827 traveling with the hills on their right, known in that part as the Sierra del Sur, began to approach the road, which passing over a small eminence, opened out upon "a wide country of meadow land, with clusters of fine oak free from underwood...
+In 1827, Captain Frederick William Beechey was traveling with the hills on their right, known in that part as the Sierra del Sur, began to approach the road, which passing over a small eminence, opened out upon "a wide country of meadow land, with clusters of fine oak free from underwood...
 It strongly resembled a nobleman's park: herds of cattle and horses were grazing upon the rich pasture, and numerous fallow‑deer, startled at the approach of strangers, bounded off to seek protection among the hills...
 This spot is named San Matheo, and belongs to the mission of San Francisco."

-The city of San Mateo was documented by Spanish colonists as part of the Rancho de las Pulgas (literally "Ranch of the Fleas") and the Rancho San Mateo, the earliest history is held in the archives of Mission Dolores.